tensor-foundation/amm/README.md

 ## Status

-The new AMM program is currently deployed to devnet, and will get deployed to mainnet on October 2nd.
+The new AMM program is currently deployed to devnet.

 | Devnet | Mainnet |
 | ------ | ------- |